beastSL/hse-thesis/dataset/instruction.md

   - The performance of the athlete was impressive, especially considering the challenging weather conditions.
 - Score 5
   - I was amazed by the new album of Arctic Monkeys.
-  - I strongly believe that everyone should have access to quality healthcare, and it's a fundamental human right.
+  - The U.S. fears a spill-over.